kfrn/frame-size/README.md

 Want an easy way to get a video frame size for a specific aspect ratio?
 Look no further than this calculator!

-This is just something I made for fun - mainly to practice getting CSS transitions to work in Elm.
+This is just something I made for fun and to figure out CSS animations in Elm.

 **frame size** is a sister project to my other projects [**reel time**](https://kfrn.github.io/reel-time) and [**film figures**](https://kfrn.github.io/film-figures).